StevenLambion/SwiftDux/README.md

 ~~Apple says this is fixed in beta 4.
 A quick test project appears to confirm it.~~

-This appears to be almost fixed, but I'm still seeing it occur in one instance.
+~~This appears to be almost fixed, but I'm still seeing it occur in one instance.
 I have not been able to verify if it's a bug in SwiftUI or a side-effect of its re-rendering behavior.
-I've submitted feedback to Apple.
+I've submitted feedback to Apple.~~

+I went the route of using an environment value, and that appears to have fixed the issue for this library.

 [swift-image]: https://img.shields.io/badge/swift-5.1-orange.svg
 [ios-image]: https://img.shields.io/badge/platforms-iOS%2013%20%7C%20macOS%2010.15%20%7C%20tvOS%2013%20%7C%20watchOS%206-222.svg